Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems

-In order to overcome the challenges of non-differentiable discrete sampling actions, and to introduce multiple decision factors for sampling, we further introduce a novel reinforcement learning based method to guide the training of the sampler.
+We hold that an ideal solution should be adaptive while maintaining the core training principles of SRS.
+Hence, to achieve this goal, we propose a general automatic sampling framework, named AutoSAM, to non-uniformly treat historical behaviors for sequential recommendation.
+To be concrete, an additional sampler layer is first employed to adaptively explore the skew distribution of raw input.
+Then, informative sub-sets are sampled from the distribution to build more generalizable sequential recommenders.
+In order to overcome the challenges of non-differentiable discrete sampling actions, and to introduce multiple decision factors for sampling, we further introduce a novel reinforcement learning based method to guide the training of the sampler due to its flexibility.
 We believe that a proper decision should not only focus on the target item in the future, but also consider the coherence with the previous context.
 Along this line, we incorporate the major factors into the reward estimation, including \textit{Future Prediction} and \textit{Sequence Perplexity}.
-Finally, both the sequential recommender and the sampler can be jointly optimized in an end-to-end manner by combining the policy gradient.
+Finally, both the SRS and the sampler can be jointly optimized in an end-to-end manner by combining the policy gradient.
 As a result, our method exhibits more accurate recommendations than previous approaches, and is generally effective for various sequential recommenders with different backbones.
-We summarize the contributions as follows: \begin{itemize} \item[$\bullet$] We propose to sample user behaviors from a non-uniform distribution for sequential recommendation.
-We highlight that the main challenge is to sample historical behaviors dynamically while leveraging the benefits of generative loss. \item[$\bullet$] We propose a general automatic sampling framework for sequential recommendation, named as AutoSAM, to build generalizable SRS with an additional sample layer.
-We further introduce a reinforcement learning based method to solve the challenges of non-differentiable decisions and design multi-objective rewards to guide the training of the sampler. \item[$\bullet$] We conduct extensive experiments on public datasets to show superior recommendation results compared to previous competitive baselines.
+We summarize the contributions as follows: \begin{itemize} \item[$\bullet$] We propose to sample user behaviors from a non-uniform distribution for SRS task.
+We highlight that the main challenge is to sample historical behaviors dynamically while leveraging the benefits of generative loss. \item[$\bullet$] We propose a general automatic sampling framework for sequential recommendation, named AutoSAM, to build generalizable SRS with an additional sample layer.
+We further introduce a reinforcement learning based method to solve the challenges of non-differentiable actions and design multi-objective rewards to optimize the sampler. \item[$\bullet$] We conduct extensive experiments on public datasets to show superior recommendation results compared to previous competitive baselines.
 We also validate the generality of the proposed method and additionally analyze the effectiveness of the sampler. \end{itemize}